Agricore United

-Agricore United was a farmer-directed agribusiness in Canada.
+Agricore United, Inc. was a farmer-directed agribusiness in Canada.
 It supplied crop nutrition and crop protection products, and offered grain handling and marketing services.
 It was created on November 1, 2001 by the merger of Agricore and United Grain Growers.
 It was headquartered in Winnipeg, Manitoba.
 Its shares were publicly traded on the Toronto Stock Exchange (TSX) under the symbol "AU" ("AU.LV" – Limited voting common shares; "AU.DB" – Convertible 9% debentures; "AU.PR.A" – Series 'A' preferred shares) until June 15, 2007, when it was taken over by the Saskatchewan Wheat Pool.
 Agri-business giant Archer Daniels Midland (ADM) had a 28% stake in the company at the time of the takeover.

 Corporate history

 Ancestry

 Agricore United was the continuation of several companies with deep historical roots in western Canada.
 The Grain Growers' Grain Company Limited was originally incorporated in 1906 under the laws of Manitoba.
 In 1917, The Grain Growers' Grain Company Limited and The Alberta Farmers' Cooperative Elevator Company Limited amalgamated to form United Grain Growers Limited (UGG).
 In 1923, the Alberta Wheat Pool (AWP) was incorporated under the laws of Alberta.
 In 1924, Manitoba Pool Elevators (MPE) was incorporated under the laws of Manitoba.
 In 1992, UGG was continued under the Governing Act, a Special Act of the Parliament of Canada.
 In 1998, AWP and MPE merged to form Agricore Cooperative Limited.
 In 2001, UGG combined its business operations with Agricore Cooperative Ltd. and began doing business as Agricore United.